 The area around St-Rémy-de-Provence is wonderful for hiking.
 The Alpilles Mountains are crisscrossed with well-marked trails that offer fabulous views.

 But let’s face it, who wants to schlep through the mountains on a hot summer day?
 Isn’t there a better way to stretch your legs and still see beautiful countryside?

 St-Rémy is surrounded by agriculture—vineyards, olive groves, and fields growing fruits and vegetables of all kinds.
 A vast network of canals, built around the main Canal des Alpines, supports it all.
 This canal and its offshoots are like a bunch of little rivers with pleasant, shady walking paths alongside them.

-If you instead go left from Domaine Milan, you will quickly come to a place where the canal branches into two.
-Follow the left fork and you’ll amble towards town, passing bassins full of croaking frogs and the occasional peep into someone’s back yard.
+If you instead go to the right, you’ll amble towards town, passing bassins full of croaking frogs and the occasional peep into someone’s back yard.

-If you continue along this branch of the canal, you’ll soon cross over the main road—what looks like an overpass from below is actually an elevated canal!
+If you follow the canal downstream from the waterfall, you’ll soon cross over the main road—what looks like an overpass from below is actually an elevated canal!

 Continue for a mile or so you will be rewarded with beautiful views down onto St.-Rémy itself.